Dark mode switch icon Light mode switch icon

 For example, while shrinking SRAM increased its speed (smaller distance, faster memory access), this is no longer the case.
 Current improvements in SRAM do not improve its performance anymore and might even be negative.
 While logic such as Tensor Cores get smaller, this does not necessarily make GPU faster since the main problem for matrix multiplication is to get memory to the tensor cores which is dictated by SRAM and GPU RAM speed and size.
 GPU RAM still increases in speed if we stack memory modules into high-bandwidth modules (HBM3+), but these are too expensive to manufacture for consumer applications.
 The main way to improve raw speed of GPUs is to use more power and more cooling as we have seen in the RTX 30s and 40s series.
 But this cannot go on for much longer.

-Compare the “real sciences” to computer science.
-Progress in real sciences is slow, because experiments are expensive.
+Compare the “real” sciences to computer science.
+Progress in natural sciences is slow, because experimenting is expensive.
 A professor of physics or biology spend almost all of their time begging for money.
-In comparison, computer science experimentation is nearly free.
+Progress in particle physics sometimes means building a billion dollar particle collider or space telescope.

 Remember: GPU performance is bottlenecked by RAM bandwidth.
 This means that cost improvements of GPU compute is bounded by RAM price improvements with the current state of affairs.